 Hydrators vs moisturizers?

-As you can see hydrators and moisturizers have the same fundamental role in your skin care.
+As you can see natural based moisturizers and hydrators have the same fundamental role in your skin care..
 They both aim to keep the water levels in your skin at optimum.
 However, they achieve this very differently and are both needed.

 When moisturizer is combined with hydrators on a daily basis your skin is able to maintain a plump, bouncy texture that pulls water into your skin cells and achieves a strong protective barrier to lock it in.
 When the skin is supported by both of these a radiant glow and, most importantly, healthy skin function is the result.